sanqianpiao/reduxsauce/README.md

 This repository is fork from [reduxsauce](https://github.com/skellock/reduxsauce), thanks to [@skellock](https://github.com/skellock).

 ## Added Feature
-In my practice, I used "createActions" to create "Creattors" and "Types", and my Apps usually consisted of many redux.
+In my practice, I used "createActions" to create "Creators" and "Types", and my Apps usually consisted of many redux.
 Those redux's Types may have the same name, So I add a "prefix" parameter to "createActions".

     const { Creators, Types } = createActions({ one: null }, 'PREFIX_')